mmchenry/kineKit/docs/setup.md

 Github Source Control Provider (SCP), which is a cloud service for hosting code using the Git version control system.
 There's lots to learn about the workings of Git and the use of Github, but for the moment think of it as a means of distribution of kineKit and DLC.

 You can simply download the latest version of the kineKit code in a ZIP archive from its [gitHub page](https://github.com/mmchenry/kineKit.git).
 The more advanced approach is to create a github account and to configure VS Code to download the latest versions of kineKit (outlined [here](https://code.visualstudio.com/docs/editor/versioncontrol)).
 A download from the cloud is accomplished by a 'Pull' command from the GitHub servers.
 VS Code has a 'Source Control' tab on the left-hand pallet for managing Pulls and to monitor the status of files in your local copy of the 'archive'.
 The archive is the current version of the code, as well as its entire history of versions.

-## ffmpeg

-ffmpeg is an open-source project that allows for the conversion of video files.
-It should be installed in the DLC environment (as explained above).
-To check, query for the version at the command line when within the environment:

-    ffmpeg --version

-If ffmpeg is not installed . . .

-For MacOS, you first need to install the Homebrew package manager:

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Then, install ffmpeg:

-    brew install ffmpeg

-For linux, simply run the following command at the terminal:

-    sudo apt install ffmpeg

-Windows is more complicated, but its steps are detailed [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).